 CUGH recognizes that facilitating administrative functions, processes, and services are vital to effectively supporting the global health enterprise.

-The Global Health Operations Committee (GHOC), formerly known as Enabling Systems, identifies and develops guiding principles to enhance university administrations’ procedural and financial alignment with programmatic priorities in global health, education, research, and service activities.
+The Global Health Operations Committee (GHOC) works to identify and develop guiding principles to enhance university and organizational administrations’ procedural and financial alignment with programmatic priorities in global health, education, research, and service activities.

-The GHOC develops strategies to effectively respond to global opportunities and share best practices for:
+The GHOC develops strategies to effectively respond to global opportunities and share best practices for, amongst other things:

 - Richard Wamai